 The sticker shall be placed at the taper, the area at the bottom of the barrel, just about the handle of the bat.
+The bat testing sticker used for that day of competition shall be placed on the lineup card given to the umpire.

-Bats Exempt from Barrel Compression Testing
+Bats Exempt from Barrel Compression Testing:

 - Wood bats.
 All wood bats are exempt from compression testing. - Mizuno Maxcor.
-The Mizuno Maxcor model is exempt from compression testing.
+The Mizuno Maxcor model is exempt from compression testing. - Delano Bat Company.
+The Delano Bat Company "Original Gamer" model, model number FOG-25-33 is a wood composite bat and exempt from compression testing.

-Lowest Passing Barrel Compression Results
+Lowest Passing Barrel Compression Results:

 - Metal bats: 1250 lbs.

 - Composite bats: 1000 lbs.

 - Non-linear: 800 lbs.

-- The Rawlings Quatro, Rawlings Quatro Pro, Rawlings Quatro Max, Rawlings Quatro IX and Mizuno PWR CRBN models are currently the only BBCOR models with a barrel compression approved for non-linear bats.
+The Rawlings Quatro, Rawlings Quatro Pro, Rawlings Quatro Max, Rawlings Quatro IX and Mizuno PWR CRBN models are currently the only BBCOR models with a barrel compression approved for non-linear bats.

-Maximum Barrel Compression Results
+Maximum Barrel Compression Results: